 Mohan P. Joshi, MBBS, MSc, MD

-Before joining MSH, Dr. Joshi worked at the Tribhuvan University (TU) Institute of Medicine and TU Teaching Hospital in Nepal in various capacities, serving as academic assistant dean, professor and head of the Department of Clinical Pharmacology, chief founder of the Drug Information Service, and coordinator of the Hospital Drug Committee.
-Dr. Joshi has provided technical assistance to Nepal’s Ministry of Health as a member of the Drug Advisory Committee, the Nepal Medical Council, and the Committee for the Revision of the National List of Essential Drugs.
-Additional experience includes service on the International Health Advisory Panel of the US Pharmacopeia and on the Executive Committee of the Pharmacy Information Section of the International Pharmaceutical Federation.
+Before joining MSH, Dr. Joshi worked at the Tribhuvan University (TU) Institute of Medicine (IOM) & TU Teaching Hospital (TUTH) in Nepal in various capacities, serving as academic assistant dean, professor & head of clinical pharmacology, member secretary of IOM Research Committee, chief founder of TUTH Drug Information Service, and coordinator of the TUTH drug and formulary committees.
+He provided technical assistance to Nepal’s MOH as a member of the Drug Advisory Committee, the Nepal Medical Council, and the Committee for the Revision of the National EML.
+He also served on the International Health Advisory Panel of the US Pharmacopeia and on the Executive Committee of the Pharmacy Information Section of the International Pharmaceutical Federation.
 Dr. Joshi was awarded “Education Medal” in 2002 by the Ministry of Education of Nepal.